 - Static Modules

-EAP_HOME/modules/ directory of the application server.
-Each sub-directory represents one module and contains one or more JAR files and a configuration file (
+EAP_HOME/modules/directory of the application server.
+Each sub-directory represents one module and defines a

 Example 7.1.
 Example module.xml file

-com.mysql, should match the directory structure for the module.
+com.mysql, should match the directory structure for the module, excluding the

 - Dynamic Modules